top of page

 Title/Summary-Authorizes local authorities to improve/repair water or sewer systems that are owned by an HOA.
 Support

 The bill seeks to amend NRS 271.147 "neighborhood improvement project" to include water or sewer system owned by a common-interest community (CIC).
-It provides a method for municipalities to step in when HOA's face issues.
-I would like to see the bill add clarity making it applicable only for HOA's post-declarant control.
+It provides a method for municipalities to step in when HOAs face issues.
+I would like to see the bill add clarity making it applicable only for HOAs post-declarant control.
 I also question why exemptions/special treatment for CIC water and sewer projects is being proposed as set out in Section 3, 4, 5, & 6.
 I have talked to the bill's lead about my concerns.
-He was receptive.
-I await answers.
+He was receptive but I've received no response.

 First hearing held Tues.
 2/18/25 @ 8:00, Assembly Comm on Government Affairs.
 Click here to view.